fangli-DX3906/fangli-DX3906.github.io/_pages/Projectssss.md

 ## PySVAR

-PySVAR is a mini package (or a bag-of-codes) designed for SVAR estimation across multiple identification schemes.
-It's simple—there will be virtually no learning curve if you're familiar with Sklearn.
-Simply input the parameters, and voila!
+This is a mini package (or just call it a bag-of-codes) designed for SVAR estimation across multiple identification schemes.
+I named it PySVAR, just trying to keep up with the Python package naming trend.
+It’s super straightforward—there will be virtually no learning curve if you're familiar with Sklearn.
+Simply input the parameters, and all set!

 ### Usage
 We begin with one of the simplest possible identification method: the Cholesky identification, used by Kilian in the 2009 AER paper.
 Assuming $e_t=A_0^{−1}\epsilon_t$, where $e_t$ represents the reduced form errors and $\epsilon_t$ denotes the structural shocks and $A_0^{-1}$ is defined as